Alan Hogan

 Catching up on some of my favorite blogs today, I was surprised to see two of the three blogging superstars I follow lambast the same journalist for different articles within hours of each other.

 The hapless scribbler is Ben Charny.
-First, John Gruber of the wildly popular blog Daring Fireball writes a post debunking Charny’s “ill-informed” article on the lack of Flash support in the iPhone.
-Gruber calls it “flat-out wrong.”
+First, John Gruber of the wildly popular blog Daring Fireball writes a post debunking Charny's "ill-informed" article on the lack of Flash support in the iPhone.
+Gruber calls it "flat-out wrong."
 It is.
-Charny wrote in the Wall Street Joural:
+Charny wrote in the Wall Street Journal:

 Several years ago, Adobe dropped support for Apple’s Macintosh computers and then introduced other software products that were only compatible with Microsoft Corp. software.